 Known as "The Pharmacy of the Forest" Kawakawa (Macropiper Excelsum) is a significant and sacred plant.
-It's used as a cure-all for aches and pains and as an anti-bacterial medicine.
+It's anti-inflammatory and anti-bacterial properties means it's a versatile cure-all and healing plant.

 Holes in the leaves